We want to help you to understand health insurance so you can make the most of your health plan.

 Participating Provider: Any physician, hospital, pharmacy, laboratory, or other diagnostic center under contract with the health plan to provide services to members at a specified cost.

 Patient Centered Medical Home (PCMH): A team-based healthcare delivery model led by a physician that provides comprehensive and continuous medical care to patients.
-Some goals of a PCMH are better access to healthcare, increased satisfaction with care, and overall improved health.
+Goals of a PCMH include better access to healthcare, increased satisfaction with care, and overall improved health.

-Patient Protection and Affordable Care Act (PPACA): A law with a series of statues that go into effect beginning March 23, 2010 aimed at increasing access to affordable healthcare for most Americans.
+Patient Protection and Affordable Care Act (PPACA): A law with a series of statutes went into effect March 23, 2010 aimed at increasing access to affordable healthcare for most Americans.
 Health insurers, healthcare facilities, physicians, individuals, small and large businesses, Medicare, and Medicaid are all impacted by the law.

 Per Diem Cost: Cost per day; hospital or other institutional cost for a day of care.

-Point of Service (POS) Plan: An HMO plan which allows the member to pay lower Copayment or Coinsurance if they stay within the established HMO delivery system, but permits member to choose and receive services from an outside doctor, any time, if they are willing to pay higher Copayments, Deductibles, and possibly monthly premiums.
+Point of Service (POS) Plan: An HMO plan which allows the member to pay lower copayment or coinsurance if they stay within the established HMO delivery system.
+This plan also permits the member to choose and receive services from an outside doctor, any time, if they are willing to pay higher copayments, deductibles, and possibly monthly premiums.

-Pre-admission Review: Review of an elective hospitalization prior to a patient's admission in order to ensure that the services are necessary and that they should be provided in an inpatient hospital setting.
+Pre-Admission Review: Review of an elective hospitalization prior to a patient's admission to ensure that the services are necessary and should be provided in an inpatient hospital setting.

 Pre-Authorization: The authorization required by an insurance carrier before the member is eligible to receive maximum benefits for hospitalization and other specific services.
 With some benefit plans, the member is responsible for obtaining pre-authorization prior to receiving services.